paulashbourne/se464/README.md

 ## Getting set up

-Make sure you have mongo installed
+Make sure you have mongo installed and running

 Recommended to have virtualenv installed for the Python environment

-To transpile jsx, run

-npm install babel-preset-es2015 babel-preset-react -g babel --presets es2015,react --watch jsx/ --out-dir js/

-Then you can serve it from the static directory

 # Quick setup - Installs python and node dependencies
 `$ make install`

+# Transpiling jsx
+`$ npm run transpile`

 # Manual setup
 ## Installing python dependencies